DID YOU KNOW?

-The Tulsa Area United Way has met or surpassed its goal during the last 20 years, and has surpassed its goal in six of the last seven years during challenging economic conditions.
+The Tulsa Area United Way has met or surpassed its goal during the last 20 years, and has surpassed its goal in seven of the last eight years during challenging economic conditions.

-Each summer, a group of Trailblazer companies and organizations conduct early and highly structured fundraising drives to help launch and provide momentum for the annual Tulsa Area United Way campaign.
+Each summer, a group of Trailblazer companies and organizations conduct early and highly structured fundraising drives to help launch and provide energy and momentum for the annual Tulsa Area United Way campaign.
 The Trailblazers announce the results of their campaigns at the annual Day of Caring in early September.
 In 2013, 10 Trailblazer companies and organizations raised $2,146,110, setting the stage for the campaign.

-During the 2010 campaign (most recent figures available,) 1,502 companies and organizations conducted campaigns, 56 foundations provided gifts and 50,243 individuals made contributions.
+During the 2013 campaign, 1,438 companies and organizations conducted campaigns, 61 foundations provided gifts and 49,030 individuals made contributions.
 (Gifts by individual donors comprise 78 percent of the overall campaign.)

-Highly successful company and organizational campaigns are recognized at the Tulsa Area United Way Awards Luncheon and Annual Report with a variety of awards, including the Williams Summit Leadership Award (presented to the Best Overall Campaign,) Combined Federal Campaign Eagle Award, Leadership Giving Award, Trailblazer Award, Illuminate!
+Highly successful company and organizational campaigns are recognized at the Tulsa Area United Way’s annual Live United Awards and Luncheon with a variety of awards, including the Williams Summit Leadership Award (presented to the Best Overall Campaign,) Combined Federal Campaign Eagle Award, Leadership Giving Award, Trailblazer Award, Illuminate!
 Award, Ignite!
 Award, and Small Business Award.
 The next Live United Awards and Luncheon will be held on Feb.
 17, 2015 at the Cox Business Center in downtown Tulsa (former Civic Center).

 Twenty-two Loaned Executives are provided by area employers each year to serve as fundraising executives in the field during the annual Tulsa Area United Way campaign.